tristanbatchler/tbat.me/_posts/2024-11-10-godot-golang-mmo-part-4.md

 You can see this is essentially the same as `main.gd`, so we don't need to go over it again.
 The only difference is that we are setting the client ID in the `GameManager` singleton when we receive it, and then transitioning to the **InGame** state.

 Now, we can finish gutting the `main.gd` script and transfer its chatroom logic to a new `ingame.gd` script.
+Also make sure to remove all the child nodes from the root node of the `main.tscn` scene, as we won't be needing them anymore.

 First, let's add a **LineEdit** node to the `ingame.tscn` scene's **UI** node so that it matches what we had in `main.gd`.
 Remember to set the anchors the same way, to your liking.
 Then, attach a new script to the `ingame.tscn` scene's root node at `res://states/ingame/ingame.gd` with the following code:
 ```directory
 /client/states/ingame/ingame.gd
 ```